I remember when I gave my father the best gift he ever received.

 Despite buying probably every album Eckstine recorded in 30 or so years, Dad never got to meet or even see his idol in concert.
 That all changed, in an indirect sort of way.
 With a confident and, I’m sure, what some people would call a cocky strut, I walked into the lobby of a posh downtown Kansas City restaurant.
 A few feet away from the entrance, I spotted Billy Eckstine sitting at a table.
-He was wearing a white jogging suit, eating lunch, and chatting with his agent.
+He was wearing a white jogging suit, eating lunch, and chatting with his agent, with whom I had spoken with earlier.
 I walked up to the table, introduced myself, and they invited me to join them.
 The first thing I said to him was, “My father is your biggest fan.
 I grew up listening to Dad play I Apologize and A Cottage for Sale)–two of Eckstine’s biggest hits and most memorable songs).
 He sipped on a glass of water, smiled, looked at me, and said, “You tell your father that he has excellent taste.”
 We all laughed.

 For the next hour, I had one of the most enjoyable and memorable interviews of my career with this musical legend.
 Eckstine shared his views about how the music industry had changed and how contemporary artists were just performers and not the smooth stylists or vocalists they were during his era.
 He also shared how his protege singer Sarah Vaughan—(nicknamed Sassy and the Divine One)–was one of the best vocalists of a generation.
 “The lady could sing,” he said.
 Vaughan–a native of Newark, had passed away less than a year earlier from lung cancer.
 “I didn’t want to see her like that–hooked up to tubes and wires.
 I just couldn’t see her like that,” he said.”
 At the end of the interview, the agent took a picture of Eckstine and me.
 He autographed a photo of himself to my father with the inscription, To Robert, All the Best,” Mr. B.